JuliaDynamics/ComplexityMeasures.jl/docs/src/devdocs.md

     `DimArray`).
 Follow existing implementations for guidelines, and ensure that the outcomes are the dimension labels on the array.
 You'll then get [`counts_and_outcomes`](@ref) for free.
+6. Implement dispatch for [`symbolize`](@ref).
+This will ensure that the outcome space also works automatically with any discrete estimators in CausalityTools.jl.

 If your new outcome space is not counting-based, then